linzhi2013/mglcmdtools/README.md

 Guanliang MENG

 ## 5 Citation
-Currently I have no plan to publish `mglcmdtools`.
+Currently I have no plan to publish `mglcmdtools`. **However, if you use this program in your analysis, or you "steal" the idea/codes of this program into your script, I should be one of the co-authors in your publication!!!**